tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * `gender`: Gender of the loan applicant.
 * `bad`: Stands for a bad or good loan applicant (`1` - bad, `0` - good).

-Continue the demo by loading the dataset on the `loans_df` DataFrame, and highlight the following:
+Continue the demo by loading the dataset on the `loans_df` DataFrame and highlight the following:

-* The dataset has three text features: `month`, `education` and `gender`.
+* The dataset has three text features: `month`, `education`, and `gender`.

     ![Original loans dataset](Images/categorical-data-1.png)